Atlas-Dev-0/AtlasBorderPro/README.md

 ## Installation

-1. Download the IBAR.exe file through Github or https://drive.google.com/file/d/1tqh6b1g73cXhvBpS9N0fg53Q8-JWt429/view?usp=sharing
+1. Download the IBAR.exe file through Github or https://drive.google.com/drive/folders/1rg7P3oSpjMBx1S_S0DAT9qDD0Wr4yl_F?usp=sharing
 2. Navigate to the Download folder of the .zip
-3. Extract the file
+3. Extract the file.
-4. Run IBAR.exe to add "Photos_Here" folder if there is none
+4. Run IBAR.exe to set up "Photos_Here" folder if there is none.

 ---